-Governance is one of EdenTree's four core pillars that support our approach to responsible and sustainable investment.
-Governance, at its simplest, entails exercising our right to vote at company meetings.
+Voting is a core activity which supports our approach to responsible and sustainable investment.
+At its simplest, it entails exercising our right to vote at company meetings as part of our stewardship approach.

 When shares are bought in a company, our clients become part owners in the business with rights and responsibilities.
 Shareholders are encouraged to be active owners in the companies in which they invest so that they are operated and managed to the highest standards.
 It is the duty of executives to manage, and for the Board to oversee the management, but the Board is ultimately accountable to the owners - you the client!
 The most obvious way these rights as shareholders are exercised is through voting at company meetings.
 Proxy voting is the most visible means of influencing corporate behaviour.